goldenrishabh/Todo-list-CLI-program/README.txt

 todo -done 2               #task 2 is marked done and shifted to done.txt todo -report               #will give a report for completed and pending tasks

-(For linuxits ./todo and not todo)
+(For linux its ./todo and not todo)